Hunting High and Low: Music

 "Train of Thought" saw limited release as the third single in Europe.
-It was not released as a 7″ in the United States but received rock radio play and a set of remixes again made the dance charts.
+It was not released as a 7" in the United States but received rock radio play and a set of remixes again made the dance charts.
 Waaktaar based the lyrics for this song on existentialist authors and poets Gunvor Hofmo, Knut Hamsun and Fyodor Dostoevsky, his favourites at the time.
-It was A-ha's third consecutive Top 10 single in the United Kingdom and Ireland, reaching Nos.
+It was a-ha's third consecutive Top 10 single in the United Kingdom and Ireland, reaching Nos.
 8 and 5 respectively, and charting well in Germany and Sweden.
 World sales hit 500,000 copies.

 The last single from the album was "Hunting High and Low", released in June 1986.
 The single saw its highest chartings in France, where it peaked at number four, and the United Kingdom, where it was number five.
 The single was released in the United States but did not make the Hot 100.
-An extended version was available on 12″ vinyl, but the midtempo track did not see dance chart success.
+An extended version was available on 12" vinyl, but the midtempo track did not see dance chart success.

-Coldplay, a band influenced by A-ha, has been known to perform "Hunting High and Low" in concert.

 The "Take On Me" video was nominated for eight 1986 MTV Video Music Awards, and at the third annual ceremony 5 September 1986, the video won six awards, including Best New Artist and Viewer's Choice.
 "The Sun Always Shines on T.V." was nominated for an additional three awards, winning two, for a total of eight wins.
-Even as the total number of categories has nearly doubled, only one other artist to date has won as many MTV Awards in a single year.
-Peter Gabriel won nine the following year for "Sledgehammer" and "Big Time," two videos which progressed further down the roads A-ha ventured in groundbreaking use of animation in music video.
+Even as the total number of categories has nearly doubled, only Peter Gabriel has won as many of the awards in a single year, for "Sledgehammer" and "Big Time", also featuring innovative use of animation.

+The band went on a world tour for the album from June 1986 to February 1987, visiting 16 countries and 113 cities.

-In 2002, "Take On Me" was ranked at number eight on VH1's 100 Greatest One Hit Wonders, although this status is slightly misleading as it reflects A-ha's lack of mainstream success in the United States; the group was by no means a one-hit wonder elsewhere or in career terms.
+In 2002, "Take On Me" was ranked at number eight on VH1's 100 Greatest One Hit Wonders, although this status is slightly misleading as it reflects a-ha's lack of mainstream success in the United States; the group was by no means a one-hit wonder elsewhere or in career terms.
 In 2006, "Take On Me" was ranked number 24 on VH1's Greatest Songs of the 1980s.

-On February 17, 2020, the music video for "Take On Me" reached one billion views on YouTube.
-At the time, only four songs from the entire 20th century had reached the mark—"November Rain" and "Sweet Child o' Mine" by Guns N' Roses, "Smells Like Teen Spirit" by Nirvana, and Queen's "Bohemian Rhapsody"—making "Take On Me" the fifth video from that time period to ever do so.
-A-ha also became the first European act to accomplish this achievement.
+On 17 February 2020, the music video for "Take On Me" reached one billion views on YouTube.
+At the time, only four songs from the entire 20th century had reached the mark—"November Rain" and "Sweet Child o' Mine" by Guns N' Roses, "Smells Like Teen Spirit" by Nirvana, and Queen's "Bohemian Rhapsody"—making "Take On Me" the fifth video from that time period to ever do so. a-ha also became the first continental European act to accomplish this achievement.

 The cover photograph was taken by Just Loomis and was nominated in 1986 for a Grammy as "Album Cover of the Year."

-The band released a live version of "The Sun Always Shines on TV" in 2003.
+The band released a live version of "The Sun Always Shines on T.V." in 2003.